+In this course, we've been explaining the principles of meditation.
 We mentioned that meditation is a state of consciousness.
-It is not a technique.
-Although in this tradition, we study many practices, many dynamics, many exercises that lead to this state within our daily life.
+It is not a technique, although in this tradition, we study many practices, many dynamics, many exercises that lead to this state within our daily life.

 So, we must have knowledge of the method, what different religions teach in their very heart, how to achieve the experience, the perception of the divine.
 This is why we, in this tradition, study many aspects of religion, because they all teach something very valuable about how to meditate.